 This course is designed to improve cardiovascular and respiratory fitness through a combination of beginning kick-boxing and aerobic dance techniques.
-Each student will improve his/her coordination, strength and flexibility by learning the fundamental skills of kick-boxing, kicking, punching, and defensive routines to music.
+Students will improve their coordination, strength and flexibility by learning the fundamental skills of kick-boxing, kicking, punching, and defensive routines to music.
 Toning of muscles and proper diet are also covered.
-At the end of class each student will gain self-confidence and self-esteem as skill level improves.
+At the end of class each student will gain self-confidence and selfesteem as skill level improves.